imagewize/banner-container/README.md

 - Before Sidebar Content - Uses `dynamic_sidebar_before` hook to display banners before any sidebar widgets load, ensuring proper positioning above all sidebar content.
 Supports multiple banners and device targeting.
 - In Navigation Menu - with support for multiple banners and device targeting
 - Content Wrap (inside content wrapper elements) - **Blabber theme exclusive feature** that targets elements with the `content_wrapper` CSS class.
 This location uses JavaScript insertion and is specifically designed for the Blabber theme structure.
 - Blabber Footer Start (Top of Footer Area) - **Blabber theme exclusive feature** that displays banners just above the footer element with class `footer_wrap`.
 This location uses JavaScript insertion and is specifically designed for the Blabber theme footer structure.
-Supports alignment options (left, center, right), background color customization, and margin/padding settings for precise spacing control.
+Each banner supports individual alignment options (left, center, right), background color customization, and margin/padding settings for precise spacing control.

 ## Requirements